marcofornari/AFLOWpi/README.md

 pip install AFLOWpi

 **GETTING STARTED:**
- The examples directory in the AFLOW$\pi$ source directory contains example scripts.
+ The examples directory in the AFLOWpi source directory contains example scripts.
 - AFLOW$\pi$ config must be modified to point to the proper executable directories of the calculation engine(s) being used.
-- Once the AFLOW$\pi$ config file is properly setup for the computer environment, to start the example, run them as python executables.
+- Once the AFLOWpi config file is properly setup for the computer environment, to start the example, run them as python executables.

 **FOR ACBN0:**